priyanshus/bookstore/README.md

 Testing the whole component without other third-party code and services.

 Goal of component testing is to test that different parts of the microservice work together as expected at the same time isolating third-party code and services.
-The isolation of dependencies can be achieved by test beds (Example mocks, in-memory databased).
+The isolation of dependencies can be achieved by test beds (mocks, in-memory database etc).

 ### What to Test:
 - end to end journey of micro-service